Joseph McCormick Partner – Dispute Resolution

 ProfileBack to team

-Joseph typically represents clients involved in complex, high value, commercial litigation and international arbitration, often involving multiple jurisdictions, covering breach of contract, negligence, fraud, unfair prejudice, freezing and disclosure orders, misrepresentation and breach of trust.
+Joseph acts for clients in a wide variety of matters.
+He typically advises in relation to complex, high value, commercial litigation and international arbitration, often involving multiple jurisdictions, covering breach of contract, negligence, fraud, unfair prejudice, freezing and disclosure orders, misrepresentation and breach of trust.
 Industry sectors include financial services, media, pharmaceuticals, energy, mining and commodities.
+He also advises in relation to regulatory and sanctions issues.

-He regularly represents clients involved in High Court Litigation in London, as well as arbitrations under the rules of the leading international arbitration institutions, including LCIA, ICC and Swiss rules.
-He has particular experience advising clients involved in arbitrations and appeals under International Cotton Association (ICA) Bylaws & Rules, including applications and appeals to the High Court under the Arbitration Act 1996.
+He regularly represents clients involved in High Court litigation in London, as well as arbitrations under the rules of the leading international arbitration institutions, including LCIA, ICC, LMAA and Swiss rules.
+He also has experience advising clients involved in industry-specific arbitrations, such as those under International Cotton Association (ICA) Bylaws & Rules, as well as applications and appeals to the High Court under the Arbitration Act 1996.

 Joseph’s practice includes: